ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Level 2 Data - Detailed descriptions

 \subsection{Structure}

-Level 2 data is designed specifically for NeurIPS 2022 competition.
-It is consisted of a training and test set.
+Level 2 data is designed originally for the NeurIPS 2022 competition, but the data structure can be re-used for general model training.
+It is consisting of a training and test set.
 The two sets shares the same structure and the aim is to allow better readability to non-field experts.

 \begin{enumerate} \item \texttt{AuxillaryTable.csv:} contains supplementary astrophysical parameters. \item \texttt{SpectralData.hdf5:} contains details of the spectroscopic observations \item \texttt{Ground Truth Package:} The package contains the ground truth targets for the competition. \begin{enumerate} \item \texttt{TraceData.hdf5} records the traces of the empirical distribution obtained from Nested Sampling, it is primarily used for the Regular Track. \item \texttt{QuartilesTable.csv} records the 16th, 50th and 84th percentile of the posterior distribution, it is mainly used as a target for the Light Track. \item \texttt{FM\_Parameter\_Table.csv} records the model values that generates the spectra in the first place.
 While it could be different from the ground truth, it can be used as a soft label. \end{enumerate} \end{enumerate}